Saga9103/t2yLLM/README.md

 ## <u>🛠️ ToDo</u>

-- Correct problems with plugins activating memory when they should not
-- Clean shutdown when memory option is activated
+- async memory handler for non blocking operations when dealing with memory
 - Cut Voice when math formulas or code is detected
 - use FastAPI errors
 - use pydantic for UUID validation